 News and Updates

-The North Carolina Department of Transportation (NCDOT) will hold three (3) Informal Design Public Hearings for the above mentioned highway project from 4 to 7 pm at the following locations:
+The North Carolina Department of Transportation (NCDOT) held three (3) Informal Design Public Hearings in August 2012:

 Tuesday, August 14, 2012

 400 East Main Street